How to Plant Garlic

 On the other hand, southern states can plant after October 15th.
 However, even as a southern gardener it’s best to plant by the end of November at the latest.

-Where to Buy Garlic Bulbs for Planting
+Best Place to Buy Garlic

 A successful garlic harvest starts with high quality, healthy, and robust seed.
 Consequently, the best garlic is found online, locally, or at a farmers market.